Tamupiwa/auth0-python/README.md

 # Auth0-python

-Auth0-python is a python wrapper for the Auth0 Management API with automatic token refreshing
+Auth0-python is a custom python wrapper for the Auth0 Management API with automatic token refreshing

 ## Installation